List of most-listened-to radio programs: Past top programs in the United States

-At his peak in the late 1930s, commentator Charles Coughlin was renowned for his large and passionate listener base.
-Because his show was not a network broadcast, but was instead syndicated on 36 stations, determining how many listeners he had has proven difficult.
+At his peak in the late 1930s, commentator Charles Coughlin was praised for his listener base.
+His show was not a network broadcast but was instead syndicated on 36 stations.
 Some modern estimates peg his listenership at approximately 30 million listeners.
-President Franklin Roosevelt's irregularly scheduled fireside chats, simulcast on all of the major networks, consistently reached over 50 percent of the listening audience during his last five years in office.
+President Franklin D. Roosevelt's irregularly scheduled fireside chats, simulcast on all of the major networks, consistently reached over 50 percent of the listening audience during his last five years in office.

-In the 1980s, the Larry King Show was the most-listened-to program in the United States, before The Rush Limbaugh Show supplanted it.
+In the 1980s, the Larry King Show was the most-listened-to program in the United States, before The Rush Limbaugh Show.
 During the early 1990s, Chuck Harder was Limbaugh's most prominent rival among talk shows discussing sociopolitical issues.

-Though radio listenership totals collapsed dramatically in the 1950s with the advent of television, some radio programs attracted large audiences decades later, notably Howard Stern.
+Though radio listenership totals collapsed in the 1950s with the advent of television, some radio programs attracted large audiences decades later.
 Before moving to satellite radio in 2006, The Howard Stern Show peaked at 20 million listeners on syndicated terrestrial radio.
-Unlike the above programs, Stern's radio show was broadcast daily, for 4–5 hours per day.
+Unlike the above programs, Stern's radio show was broadcast daily for 4–5 hours per day.
 Paul Harvey, at his peak, drew an estimated 25 million listeners to his 15-minute daily program.
-At his peak in the 1990s, The Rush Limbaugh Show was drawing as many as 20 million listeners a week; as of 1998, Stern, Limbaugh and then-first-place Dr. Laura Schlessinger were drawing between 17 and 18 million listeners according to Talkers estimates.
+At his peak in the 1990s, The Rush Limbaugh Show was drawing as many as 20 million listeners a week; as of 1998, Stern, Limbaugh and then-first-place Dr. Laura Schlessinger were drawing between 17 and 18 million listeners, according to Talkers estimates.

 At the time of both shows' departure from Talk Radio Network in fall 2012, The Savage Nation was estimated to have an audience of 9 million listeners and The Laura Ingraham Show was estimated at 6 million listeners.
-The later revivals of both of those shows were much smaller, each only registering an estimated 3 million listeners as of April 2013; Savage's estimate has since rebounded.
 Prior to his retirement, Neal Boortz registered approximately 5.75 million listeners.
-The public radio series Car Talk with Click and Clack had approximately 4 million listeners immediately prior to ending its original run, ranking it among the most-listened-to weekend radio programs in the United States; individual affiliates noted that the hour of highest listenership on their stations were during Car Talk, hence why it was kept in reruns for five years afterward (Car Talk had the benefit of not usually being simulcast on multiple stations in a market at the same time as higher-ranking shows such as Morning Edition and All Things Considered often were).
-Talk of the Nation registered at 3.2 million listeners prior to its cancellation in 2013.
+The public radio series Car Talk with Click and Clack had approximately 4 million listeners immediately prior to ending its original run, ranking it among the most-listened-to weekend radio programs in the United States; individual affiliates noted that the hour of highest listenership on their stations were during Car Talk, hence why it was kept in reruns for five years afterward.
+Talk of the Nation registered 3.2 million listeners prior to its cancellation in 2013.
 Immediately prior to Blair Garner's departure from the show in July 2013, After Midnite was quoted as drawing 2.7 million listeners, the most of any country music show for which listenership estimates are made available.